SpaceFace02/SpaceFace02/README.md

 - 👋 Hi, I’m Chirag Rao a.k.a @SpaceFace02
 - 👀 I’m interested in Web Development, Data Science, Machine and Deep Learning, Blockchain and Sciency stuff.
-- 🌱 I’m currently learning more about entrepreneurship and reading books.
+- 🌱 I’m currently working as a Software Engineer at Juniper Networks.
-- 💞️ I’m looking to collaborate on a project in a hackathon
+- 💞️ I’m looking to collaborate on interesting and fun projects!
 - 🔏 A lot of my repos are private and are under development.
 I also have contributed to a lot of repos which are not mine.
 If you are interested to see those, please reach me at my email.
 - 👨🏻‍💻 Visit my personal Portfolio website [https://chiragrao.netlify.app/](https://chiragrao.netlify.app/)
 - 📫 How to reach me: chiragrao02@gmail.com.